Paperspace/Docs/get-started/quick-start/README.md

 You can run Workflows from the web interface or CLI.
 First you need to create a new Workflow.
 This will allow you to keep track of related runs of the Workflow.

 If you have never run a workflow before you can create and run a demo workflow all in one step in the web interface, by clicking on the Workflows tab within the project, then clicking the **Create Your First Workflow** button.
+This will create a Workflow named `demo workflow`.

 ![](../../.gitbook/assets/screen-shot-2021-04-22-at-12.06.01-pm.png)

-From here you can either run the workflow as-is, or download the Workflow spec to your workstations and run it from the CLI.
+From here, following the instructions on the page, you can either run the workflow as-is, or download the Workflow spec to your workstations and run it from the CLI.

 ### **Steps to create and run a Workflow from the CLI**

 1. \*\*\*\*[**Install the Gradient CLI**](install-the-cli.md)\*\*\*\*
 2. \*\*\*\*[**Connect your account**](install-the-cli.md#connecting-your-account)\*\*\*\*
 3. **Create a Workflow**

-   Specify a name for the Workflow and a projectId.
-You can use the projectId from the project you created earlier.
+   This step is only needed if you didn't create a default `demo workflow` in the web interface.
+Specify a name for the Workflow and a `projectId`.
+Use the `projectId` from the project you created earlier.

    ```bash
    gradient workflows create  \